 How to improve

-Do let us know if you try a filtering experiment yourself, we’d love to hear about how you got on.
+Do let us know if you try a filtering experiment yourself.
+We’d love to hear how you get on.

 Suitable for Key stage 2 Science